PaddlePaddle/PaddleSpeech/docs/source/install.md

 conda install -y -c conda-forge sox libsndfile bzip2
 ```
 ### Install C++ Compilation Environment
 (If you already have C++ compilation environment, you can miss this step.)
 #### Windows
-You need to install the `Visual Studio` to make the C++ compilation environment.
+You need to install `Visual Studio` to make the C++ compilation environment.

 #### Mac
 ```bash